claycogg/puppet-mongodb/README.md

 mongod daemon.
 For the time being it supports only a single MongoDB server instance, without sharding functionality.

+The MongoDB module also manages Ops Manager setup and the mongdb-mms daemon.

 ## Setup

 ### What MongoDB affects